samuelede/devops-pbl-projects/project5/README.md

 ![edit mysql pass](images/step5_3_edit_mysql_server_password.png)

-Check that you have successfully connected to a remote MySQL server and can perform SQL queries:
+Check that you have successfully connected to a remote MySQL server and can perform SQL queries by running the command sudo mysql -p then enter the server password.
+Then type `Show databases;`

-`Show databases;`
 If you see an output similar to the below image, then you have successfully completed this project – you have deloyed a fully functional MySQL Client-Server set up.